LesKemVal/RBlock-BD-Packet/cap-table-overview.md

 ---

+## 🧩 Platform Flexibility for Other Issuers

+While this cap table reflects the founder’s structure, **R. Block Nation is designed to support a wide variety of issuer types**, including:

+- Voting or non-voting equity offerings
+- Revenue-share token models (creator economy, startups, services)
+- Tokenized debt or real estate assets
+- Reg CF, Reg A+, or Reg D campaigns

+Each issuer defines its own equity/token terms.
+The platform facilitates compliant onboarding, cap table tracking, and investor communications — but does **not enforce a uniform capital structure**.

+---

 ## 🔐 Founder Control Logic

 - The **Class A stake remains untouched** during the Reg CF raise
-- Class B (non-voting) units are issued as **equity tokens (RBCB)** on-chain
+- Class B (non-voting) tokens are issued to investors
-- Founder retains **full governance rights** and majority control through Class A
+- Founder retains full **governance control and management authority**
+- Long-term growth is driven by **acquisition and tokenization of revenue-producing assets** under R. Block Nation

 ---

-## 🔄 Future Considerations

-- **Class C** shares may be introduced for:
-  - Broker-dealer equity partners
-  - Strategic alliances
-  - Future convertible offerings (Reg A+, Reg D)

-- Cap table updates will be tokenized and managed via Kore + blockchain contracts

----

 ## 📝 Disclaimer

 This cap table overview is a planning document and is not a legal representation of equity issuance.
-Final percentages and classes may vary based on investment received and legal structuring.
+Final percentages and classes may vary based on funding, legal review, and platform evolution.